 Table 1.
-Protected-Class Representation in the Tenure Process, 2015-16
+Protected-Class Representation in the Tenure Process, 2017-18

 Applied Withdrawn Denied Deferred Nominated

 Male American Indian or Alaskan Native

 Asian

 Black or African American

 Hispanic

 Native Hawaiian/Other Pacific

 Two or More Races

-White
+White 1 1

 Other, Not Reported

 Total Male

 Female American Indian or Alaskan Native

 Asian

 Black or African American

 Hispanic

 Native Hawaiian/Other Pacific

 Two or More Races

-White 1 1
+White

 Other, Not Reported

 Total Female

 Grand Total

 APPLIED: Faculty whose names have been submitted for tenure review.
 Sum of Withdrawn, Denied, and Nominated.

 WITHDRAWN: Faculty who withdrew from tenure consideration after applying for review.

-DENIED: Faculty for whom tenure was denied during the review process.
+$\label{eq:definition} \mbox{DENIED: Faculty for whom tenure was denied during the review process.}$

 NOMINATED: Faculty for whom tenure is being recommended by the University

-In 2016-17, one faculty member applied for tenure and promotion to Associate Professor.
-The single applicant was a White Female.
-The White Female was nominated and granted tenure and promotion.
+In 2017-18, one faculty member applied for tenure and promotion to Associate Professor.
+The single applicant was a white male.
+The white male was nominated and granted tenure and promotion.